cpbritton/devicie-bot/docs/employee_assistance.md

 ## Employee Assistant Infrastructure Configuration

-The following is the Chat With Your Data infrastructure configuration that we suggest to optimize the performance and functionality of the Employee Assistant:
+The following is the Devicie Digital Technician infrastructure configuration that we suggest to optimize the performance and functionality of the Employee Assistant:

 - **Azure Semantic Search**: Utilize Azure Semantic Search to efficiently index and search employee handbooks and corporate policy documents.
 This provides powerful search capabilities and integration with other Azure services.
 - **Azure Cognitive Search Top K 15**: Set the Top K parameter to 15 to retrieve the top 15 most relevant documents.
 This configuration helps in providing precise and relevant search results for user queries.